Annikkiq/MEAN-stack-project/Coursework/learning-diary.md

 - *03.07.2020*

 It took me some time to install the right Angular version since I was getting weird errors, but now I think my project is working fine.
 I had previously created an Angular project inside my home folder so it was conflicting with this project.
 Anyways now I'm back to watch the videos and ill start the front-end.

+- *09.07.2020*

+I forgot to write diary yesterday, but today im back on track.
+Currently im at video 6.

+- *14.07.2020*

+I'm running to some errors with angular flash messages.
+I have tried 3 versions of that package but all of them have some issues. i try to fix this problem today.